 Recommender System and User’s Interface

-3.1 How the interface allow users values to be assessed:
+3.1 How the interface allows users values to be assessed:

-Users can and should provide feedback through interface.
-The interface was designed focusing on assessing the main values: Controllability, Transparency, justify and Diversity.
+Users can and should provide feedback through the interface.
+The interface was designed with focus the main values: Controllability, Transparency, justification and Diversity.
 It was designed following the patterns suggested in [3].

-This work try to asses Controllability allowing user to explicitly and implicitly interact with recommender.
-The choices of genres, friends, tags, with search button, using anonymous mode are mechanisms to allow control in a transparency way, with users understand what is happening and with acceptance of the suggestions, once he participated in the recommendation through explicit (i.e rate, like/dislike, de-select of genre or movie) and implicit (i.e watching the movie, adding to his list or recommend to a friend. ) feedback.
+This work aims to asses Controllability allowing user to explicitly and implicitly interact with recommender.
+The choices of genres, friends, tags, with the search button or by using anonymous mode are mechanisms to allow control in a transparent way.
+This helps the user understand what is happening and increases the acceptance of the suggestions.
+Feedback to the system is provided through explicit (i.e rate, like/dislike, de-select of genre or movie) and implicit (i.e watching the movie, adding to his list or recommend to a friend) feedback.